hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

 ### Why We're Excited

 Booking on-demand and next-day shipments with multiple couriers like Lalamove, Entrego, XDE, etc in the Philippines is hard.
-Its not clear who's going to be available, who's reliable, what the best prices are or will be, etc. Philippines also is more complicated because of the need to ship between multiple islands.
+It's not clear who's going to be available, who's reliable, what the best prices are or will be, etc. Philippines also is more complicated because of the need to Ship between multiple islands.
 Shipmates makes it super easy to immediately integrate shipping into businesses or shopify stores.
 Shipping aggregation services will exist in every geography, we're excited to back shipmates to be the ones to dominate the Philippines.

 ### Founders